coolpi-george/Docs/cp3b/TM-CP3B-Quick-Start-Guide.md

         Pay attention to the insertion direction of the SIM card as shown in the figure below, with the notch facing outward.
         <div align=center>  <img src=".\image\sim.png" width=50%></div>
   -  How to modify the startup image?
-        - Modify the content of the attached image and copy it to the/boot/firmware directory of the machine.
+        - Modify the content of the attached image and copy it to the /boot/firmware directory of the machine.
         - Be sure not to change the file name and format (BMP).
         <div align=center>  <img src=".\image\logo.bmp" width=50%></div>
         <div align=center>  <img src=".\image\logo_kernel.bmp" width=50%></div>